isabellabenabaye/isabella-b.com/content/blog/blm-achievements/index.md

 summary: "✊🏿✊🏾✊🏽 Black Lives Matter.
 In celebration of Black lives: A visualization of Black Americans breaking the color barrier & achieving firsts in various fields throughout history.
 I also share some introductory resources to the movement."
 authors: []
 tags: [data visualizations, ggplot2, rstats, tidy tuesday]
-categories: [ggplot2, rstats, tidy tuesday]
+categories: [data visualizations, rstats, tidy tuesday]
 date: "2020-06-09"

 image: